 Similarly to majority of other websites, the SVSTP website is also collecting data about visitors of www.ssmtp.lt.
 It helps to understand, how useful the website’s information is and how it should be improved in the future.

 You have many rights that allow you controlling your privacy and we ensure that you would have an opportunity to use them.
-We endeavour at creating conditions for you to use your rights and thus you will find information below how to do this.
+We respect your rights at creating conditions for you to use your rights and thus you will find information below how to do this.

 Take time to read this policy and contact us if you have any questions or comments about this policy.